-A. Philosophy and Purpose
+A. Purpose and Philosophy

-Frederick Community College has a responsibility to establish and maintain standards of behavior that are considered essential to its function as a learning institution.
-Students are required to obey the law, show respect for properly constituted authority, comply with and perform contractual obligations, maintain integrity and high standards in academic work, and demonstrate responsible personal and social conduct appropriate for an educational institution.
-As members of the college community, students are expected to recognize the worth of each member and treat every individual with dignity and respect regardless of their race, religion, gender, color, national origin, ancestry, age, sexual orientation, marital status, physical or mental disability of otherwise qualified individuals and any other category protected by federal, State or local law.
+Frederick Community College has a responsibility to clarify standards of behavior that are considered essential to its function as a learning institution.
+Students are required to obey the law, show respect for properly constituted authority (specifically including College authority), perform contractual obligations, maintain integrity and high standards in academic work, and demonstrate responsible personal and social conduct appropriate for an educational institution.
+As members of the College community, students are also required to recognize the worth of each member and treat every individual with dignity and respect regardless of their race, religion, gender, color, national origin, ancestry, age, sexual orientation, marital status, physical or mental disability of otherwise qualified individuals, and any other category protected by federal, State or local law.